koekeishiya/skhd/README.md

 **skhd** is a simple hotkey daemon for macOS.
 It is a stripped version of [**khd**](https://github.com/koekeishiya/khd) (although mostly rewritten from scratch), that sacrifices the more advanced features in favour of increased responsiveness and performance.

+**skhd** has an improved parser that is able to accurately identify both the line and character position of any symbol that does not follow the correct grammar rules for defining a hotkey.
+If a syntax error is detected during parsing, the parser will print the error and abort.
+**skhd** will still continue to run and when the syntax error has been fixed, it will automatically reload and reparse the config file.

+feature comparison between **skhd** and **khd**
 | feature                    | skhd | khd |
 |:--------------------------:|:----:|:---:|
 | hotload config file        | [x]  | [ ] |